 Does Big Data Improve Financial Forecasting?
 The Horizon Effect

 We study how data abundance affects the informativeness of financial analysts' forecasts at various horizons.
-Analysts produce forecasts of short-term and long-term earnings and choose how much information to collect about each horizon to minimize their expected forecasting error, net of information acquisition costs.
-When the cost of obtaining short-term information drops (i.e., more data becomes available), analysts change their information collection strategy in a way that renders their short-term forecasts more informative but that possibly reduces the informativeness of their long-term forecasts.
-Using a large sample of analysts' forecasts at various horizons and novel measures of their exposure to abundant data (e.g., social media data), we provide empirical support for this prediction, which implies that data abundance can impair the quality of long-term forecasts.
+Analysts forecast short-term and long-term earnings and choose how much information to process about each horizon to minimize forecasting error, net of information processing costs.
+When the cost of obtaining short-term information drops (i.e., more data becomes available), analysts change their information processing strategy in a way that renders their short-term forecasts more informative but that possibly reduces the informativeness of their long-term forecasts.
+We provide empirical support for this prediction using a large sample of forecasts at various horizons and novel measures of analysts' exposure to abundant data.
+Data abundance can thus impair the quality of long-term financial forecasts.ty of long-term forecasts.

 Keywords: Big data, Financial analysts' forecasts, Forecasting horizon, Forecasts' informativeness, Social media